 Predicting whether a Defensively Aggressive Dog will bite or retreat is challenging to do.
 What these dogs choose to do seems to depend on the level of threat they fear and how much confidence they feel at the time.
 Since their behaviours hinge on several variables, these dogs should be viewed as highly unpredictable and a danger to bite.

-These dogs will be the dogs that are most likely missing key socialization skills or are particularly bad at reading and taking cues from their environment.
+These dogs will be the dogs that are most likely missing critical socialisation skills or are particularly bad at reading and taking cues from their environment.
 They do not know what to expect from their environment nor what their environment expects from them so they default to aggressive behaviours and possibly biting situations.

 These dogs need to be given skills to be able to better understand and handle the stressors of new situations.
 When these dogs are given obedience training and consistency in their lives, they become confident dogs.
 Confident dogs do not feel the need to drive people away and they do not need to be defensively biting humans.